ultimateai/Blog/_posts/2024-03-24-bot-sharding.markdown

 layout: post
 title:  "Scalability & Efficiency in ML Inference Systems"
 date: 2024-03-18
 description: "Scalability and efficiency present considerable challenges in the field of ML model serving systems, particularly when operating and serving a multitude of AI models concurrently.
-These aspects are vital for our operation as well, since we manage hundreds to thousands of AI models.
+These aspects are vital for our operation as well, since we maintain thousands of AI models.
 In this post, we will discuss our approach to handling these tasks within our inference system."
 categories: [architecture, ml, scalability]
 preview_image: /assets/img/posts/bot-sharding-prev.png
 author: "Tunç Gültekin"